YunoHost/doc/pages/01.administrate/05.install/install.md

 {% endif %}

 {% if virtualbox %}
 !
 N.B. : Installing YunoHost in a VirtualBox is usually intended for testing.
-To run an actual server on the long-term, you usually need a dedicated physical machine (old computer, ARM board...) or a VPS online.
+To run an actual server on the long-term, you usually need a dedicated physical machine (old computer, ARM board...) or a server online.
 {% endif %}